 The origin of kachinas is not completely known but according to Hopi oral traditions, these mostly benevolent spiritual beings came from the underworld with the Hopi people.
 They emerged from the ground near the villages where the Hopi continue to live today.
 The kachinas taught the people how to make tools, to hunt, to heal sickness, and to live off the land by collecting plants and herbs and planting crops.

 With their powerful dancing ceremonies, the kachinas brought rain for the corn, beans, and squash, helped the people to build thriving communities, led them in offering gratitude to the spiritual forces, and provided many of the blessings of life.
 But, when the Hopi were attacked by enemies the kachinas were killed and their souls returned to the underworld.
-Afterwards, the Hopi began to impersonate the kachinas, wearing their masks and costumes to bring rain, good crops and continued well-being.
+Afterward, the Hopi began to impersonate the kachinas, wearing their masks and costumes to bring rain, good crops and continued well-being.

 Another version of the mythology says that over time, the kachinas returned to the underworld when the Hopi people began to take them for granted.
 But, before they left, they taught a few faithful young men their ceremonies and showed them how to make the masks and costumes.
 When the other Hopi realized their loss, they remorsefully turned to the human impersonators, who have continued the ceremonies to this day.